10 Best Home Workouts for Beginners (No Equipment Needed)

 • Start small.
 Three workouts per week is plenty when you're beginning.

-• Progress gradually.
-Add one rep or set per week to keep improving.
+• Progress deliberately.
+Add one rep or set per week to keep improving — this is the engine of the 3-Phase system.

 • Track your workouts.
-A simple notebook goes a long way for motivation.
+A simple notebook goes a long way for motivation and for spotting stalls.

 • Warm up.
-Always spend 5 minutes moving before your workout.
+Always spend 5 minutes moving before your workout — jumping jacks, arm circles, leg swings.

 Affiliate disclosure: Some links in this article are affiliate links.
 If you purchase through them, we may earn a small commission at no extra cost to you.
 We only recommend products we genuinely believe in.